ZoneMinder/zoneminder/README.txt

 are given in the zm_lang_en_gb.php file along with a few notes to help you understand the format.

-As  mentioned  above, you may also see a 'users'  tab  in  the Options  area.
+As  mentioned  above, you may also see a `users'  tab  in  the Options  area.
 In this section you will see  a  list  of  the current  users  defined on the system.
 You  can  also  add  or delete  users from here.
 It is recommended you do  not  delete